Ehab211/Zimato-postgreSQL-Projects/README.md

 ## License

-it is for educational/demonstration purposes free to use it.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+It is intended for educational and demonstration purposes only.
 ```